-According to the abhidharma systems of Vasubandhu and Asanga, phenomena can be divided into those that are tainted (zag-bcas, Skt. sashrava, contaminated) and those that are untainted (zag-med, Skt. anashrava, uncontaminated).
+According to the abhidharma systems of Vasubandhu and Asanga, phenomena can be divided into those that are tainted (zag-bcas, Skt. sasrava, contaminated) and those that are untainted (zag-med, Skt. anasrava, uncontaminated).
 In general terms, tainted phenomena constitute what is known as "samsara," the uncontrollably recurring situations of rebirth under the influence of impulses (karma) and disturbing emotions and attitudes, and which entail suffering.
 Untainted phenomena are either free from these situations or lead to such freedom.

 Vasubandhu's Presentation According to the Vaibhashika System